MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

 > [!IMPORTANT]
->
-> Spring Boot version 2.0 or greater is required to complete the steps in this article.
+> Spring Boot version 2.5 or 2.6 is required to complete the steps in this article.

 ## Create an Azure Storage Account and blob container for your application